-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data, are kept under lock and key when not in use. - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access. - Where paper based personal information needs to be taken off site, staff must sign it in and out from the company office. - Passwords that are at least 10 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
-Staff and children and young people are reminded that they should not reuse passwords from other sites. - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices.
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data, are kept under lock and key when not in use. - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, or left anywhere else where there is general access. - Where paper based personal information needs to be taken off site, staff must sign it in and out from the company office. - Staff and children and young people are reminded that they should not reuse passwords from other sites. - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices.
 Staff, children and young people or directors who store personal information on their personal devices are expected to follow the same security procedures as for company-owned equipment (see our online safety procedure).
-This should only be done with authorisation from the Senior Leadership team. - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected (see section 8).
+This should only be done with authorisation from the Senior Leadership team.

+• Where personal data needs to be shared with a third party, due diligence is carried out and reasonable steps taken to ensure it is stored securely and adequately protected (see section 8).

-15. Disposal of records
+17. Disposal of Records

 Personal data that is no longer needed will be disposed of securely.
-Personal data that has become inaccurate or out of date will also be disposed of securely, where we cannot or do not need to rectify or update it.
+Personal data that has become inaccurate or out of date will also be disposed of securely, where it cannot or does not need to be rectified or updated.

-For example, we will shred paper-based records, and overwrite or delete electronic files.
-We use a third party contractor to dispose of our confidential paper waste who have provided us with sufficient guarantees that it complies with data protection law.
+For example, paper-based records will be shred, and electronic files overwritten or deleted.
+A third-party contractor is used to dispose of confidential paper waste who have provided sufficient guarantees that it complies with data protection law.
 There is a data processing agreement in place between the Company and the contractor to establish the responsibilities of each.